Vixen APZ Mount Review

 The APZ ships without a tripod, so you can choose from a range of Vixen ones.
 It is probably intended for use with the medium-duty APP-TL130 tripod you see in the photos here and that weighs about 3 Kg.
 You could also use the ubiquitous, but heavier, HAL-130.
 Another option would be any Berlebach wooden tripod, for which they make a Vixen adapter.

-In some of the photos here, I’m using the heavy-duty Vixen ASG-CB90 carbon fibre tripod – light at 3.5 Kg and intended for larger AXJ mount, so very solid.
+In some of the photos here, I’m using the heavy-duty Vixen ASG-CB90 carbon fibre tripod – light at 3.5 Kg and intended for the larger AXJ mount, so very solid.
 The ASG-CB90 is very simple to use too, with just one set of leg extensions locked by big twist-lock clamps (super convenient in the dark with gloved or cold hands).
 However, the ASG-CB90 is quite short and so wouldn’t be ideal for longer OTAs where the eyepiece would be too low with the scope set near the zenith.

 In all cases, you have to remove the tripod’s post for the AP equatorial/SX mount before fitting the APZ head.
 The post just screws into the bottom of the centre post for storage – another thoughtful design feature.